driemworks/mercury-blockchain/state/state.md

 # State
-Contains logic to build and manage the node state by applying pending transactions and blocks.
+Contains logic to build and manage the node state by applying transactions within blocks to the current state.

 ### The state

-### Constructing the node state from block.db
-- NewStateFromDisk
+By the "state", we mean the end result of all transactions replayed on top of the genesis block (initial state).

+#### Genesis Block
+The genesis block defines the initial state of the system.

+#### Transactions
+A transaction represents a unique, immutable event published by a node.